-9 Lithium-Ion Battery Safety Precautions to Take in the Workplace
+9 Lithium-Ion Battery Safety Precautions to Apply in the Workplace

 Over the past decade, the power tools, landscaping and gardening equipment, and even heavy machinery, like forklifts and excavators, used by artisans and contractors have been rapidly transitioning to lithium-ion (Li-ion) batteries as an energy source.